aragon/aragon-wiki/docs/dev/AragonOS.md

 Calculating a forwarding path requires knowing what [forwarders](#forwarders) entity **E**_0_ can escalate actions through.
 The user or contract performing this action could then choose their preferred route to forward permissions in order to perform **A**_act_.
 For example, **E**_1_ may be a Voting app **V**, so the action would be to create a new vote that, in case of being approved, would call **A**_act_.
 Since **V** has role **A**_role_, it has permission to execute **A**_act_, and therefore we would have successfully completed a permission escalation.

+Permission escalations can be multiple levels deep.
+For example, imagine a user wants to invoke an action that requires a vote.
+If the only entity with permission to create a vote is the Token Manager app, then the user will have to forward their action first through the Token Manager and then through the Voting app.
+The Token Manager (see [reference implementation](https://github.com/aragon/aragon-apps/tree/master/apps/token-manager)) only allows a sender to forward actions if the sender owns tokens, so in this case, the user will also need to hold tokens before being able to start a vote.

 Note that a permission escalation can occur instantly or be delayed and require further action from other entities, like in the case of the Voting app.

 <center><img src="../../images/aragonos/permission_escalation.png"></center>